Navid200/xDrip/docs/G6-Recommended-Settings.md

 ## G6, Dex1, G7 or One+ xDrip Recommended Settings
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Dexcom collector recommended settings

-xDrip Dexcom G6, Dexcom One, G7 or One+ recommended settings

 Click/tap on the hyperlinks to see the details.
 After a fresh install of xDrip, running the source wizard will result in these same settings.
 If you see a discrepancy, please let me know.

 * You should use an xDrip [version](./xDrip-Version.md) not older than the current stable release.
 Please [update](./Updates.md) accordingly.